Relay Trucking Explained: How It Works

 Lower per-mile rates for drivers

 Since each driver only handles a portion of the total haul, the per-driver revenue is lower than running the full OTR route.
 However, the shorter runs mean more loads per week, which can offset the lower per-load pay.
+Compare the math in our OTR driver salary guide before deciding.

 Relay Works Best on High-Volume Lanes